jakobib/angularjs2014/angularjs-library-services.md

 # Conclusions

-*This section is still being written*
+Despite efforts to open up library systems via standard APIs, for instance the ILS-DI recommendations [@ilsdi], the support of library services via open APIs is rather low.
+In most cases either there is no API, APIs are complex and available only for internal use (e.g. NCIP), or APIs are very specific to a particular vendor.
+This lack of standard access to library systems, however, also origins from a lack of motivation to implement and document library services so they can be used easily by other developers.

+This article shows how library services (search suggestions, recommendations, document availabilityi...) can be used easily with AngularJS client modules, once the corresponding API (Open Search Suggestions, DAIA...) has been implemented for a given library.
+With *ng-suggest*, *ng-daia* and similar modules for remaining core services (e.g. search with SRU or OpenSearch and patron accounts with PAIA)^[A third module currently being worked on is *ng-skos* (<https://github.com/gbv/ng-skos>) to interact with authority files simple knowledge organisation systems.] it should even be possible to create a custom OPAC interface in a few hundered lines of HTML and JavaScript.

 ...
-Utilizing this tool will allow website creators to easily embedd either current information concerning a specific document, or providing a way to request availability information from multiple sources.
-...

-AngularJS modules, such as *ng-suggest* and *ng-daia* presented above, provide an easy method to integrate library services in websites and applications.
-A basic prequisite to support use of a library service, however, is the availability of an HTTP-based API to this service.
-Despite existing efforts to open library systems (e.g. the [ILS-DI Recommendations](http://old.diglib.org/architectures/ilsdi/) and [WorldCat Web Services](www.oclc.org/developer/webservices)) the support of standard APIs in library systems is non-satisfying.
-Apart from search via SRU and resource synchronization via OAI-PMH, most library services are not provided via an API at all, or the API is specific to the underlying library system only, or it is very complex and only available for internal use (e.g. NCIP).
-The lack of available APIs, however, is not a technical problem but a problem of motivation to specify, implement, provide, and document these APIs.
-The examples of how to integrate library services in arbitrary web applications, given in this article, may at least add some motivation to provide library services via open APIs.

 Even if AngularJS is or will not be the technology of your choice, the principle illustrated in the initial diagram above makes sense.
 Libraries should not only expose their services via openly specified APIs but also provide client libraries to facilitate the integration of these services into web applications.
-To minimize the work of doing so, one should build on standardized APIs instead of (re)inventing new APIs for every library system.
+To minimize the work of doing so, one should build on standardized APIs independent from particular library systems.

-*...lessons learned: development of an API and an API client as AngularJS module is fruitful...*

 Candidates for most missing AngularJS modules to access library services: SRU and/or OpenSearch (see http://dlib.org/dlib/july10/hammond/07hammond.html for a